From Our Blog

 Research ethics review is required for:

-- Dawson researchers and researchers from other institutions who wish to conduct research or recruit human participants (such as; students, faculty, staff) at Dawson College,
+- Dawson researchers and researchers from other institutions who wish to conduct research activities at Dawson College or recruit human participants at Dawson College,

 - Dawson researchers under the auspices of Dawson College, who wish to conduct research with human participants external to the College.